ogrisel/oglearn/README.md

 ogrisel's utility extensions for [scikit-learn](http://scikit-learn.org)

+This library is experimental:

+- the API will break,
+- stuff might go away without notice,
+- the documentation is lacking or inexistant,
+- test coverage will be very low or inexistant,
-This library is experimental: the API will break and I don't intend to do any release.
+- I don't intend to do any release.

+I plan to rework this codebase a lot and dump ad-hoc code here.
+Hence tests, doc and consistent API are not (yet) the focus.

 The license is MIT.

 Useful stuff from this lib might hand up upstream in scikit-learn at some point or never.